Arkady23/http.net-https.net/README.md

      -b      Size of read/write buffers.
 131072
      -s      Number of requests being processed at the same time.
 Maximum        300 value is 1000.
-     -q      Number requests stored in the queue.
+     -s1     The number of allowed wait threads per IP address.
+5 -q      Number requests stored in the queue.
 100 -w      Allowed time to reserve an open channel for request that did not    10 started.
 From 1 to 20 seconds.